bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 * Where could you search for data about your topic?

-I *did* find my data by on data.world by searchign for "language difficulty rating dataset".
-My other dataset was find by remembering the World Atlas of Language Structures, and searching for its database as a downloadable file.
+I *did* find my data by on data.world by searching for "language difficulty rating dataset".
+My other dataset was found by remembering the World Atlas of Language Structures, and searching for its database as a downloadable file.

 # Assignment!